 We mustn’t think that we are above such base actions in the 21st century.
 Just in the last few days, I saw a Facebook exchange after an 18-year-old girl posted her support for the High Court’s unanimous exoneration of Cardinal Pell.
 Within a couple of hours, there were over 200 comments on her feed, mostly from students of a similar age.

 She was told she “was f*****” and a lover of rapists and paedophiles.
 Another admitted that there was “no hard evidence” against Pell but that he was “still guilty.”
-When her friends came to her defence, one of them was told he wouldn’t be listened to because he had “stupid Catholic name.”
+When her friends came to her defence, one of them was told he wouldn’t be listened to because he had a “stupid Catholic name.”
 We also saw a sacred site of worship for millions of Australian Catholics, St Patrick’s Cathedral in Melbourne, vandalised with obscenities.